JetBrains/teamcity-documentation/topics/build-agent.md

 ## Agent Upgrade
 {product="tcc"}

 Both JetBrains-hosted and self-hosted agents upgrade automatically when the server is upgraded.
-Note that updating agent plugins and receiving new files following the server upgrade may trigger an agent restart for the changes to take effect.
+Note that receiving new files following the server upgrade may trigger an agent restart for the changes to take effect.
 If your self-hosted agents run under user accounts with [sufficient permissions](system-requirements.md#Common+Requirements), all restarts happen automatically and do not require your input.

 ## Agent Priority